-<note>NOT YET SUPPORTED Static objects support having a .ent file, but this is not needed.
+Static objects support having a .ent file, but this is not needed.
 The engine will check if there is an entity file with the same name as the model (eg, if "wall.dae" has "wall.ent") and if so load it.
-The only thing loaded from this file will be the bodies and all bodies will be given a mass of 0.
-Anything else will be ignored.
-Also note that the material of the bodies are now determined by what is set in the ent file and NOT of the material (.mat) of the mesh.
+The only thing loaded from this file are: